About me

 I am a PhD candidate in Economics at the University of Southern California.

 I specialize in econometric theory.
-My research projects tackle statistical and optimization problems commonly encountered in causal inference and model-based inference.
+My research projects tackle statistical and optimization problems commonly encountered in causal inference and forecasting.

 My CV is available here.